andfranklin/Phoenix/README.md

 ![logo](https://upload.wikimedia.org/wikipedia/commons/4/43/Phoenix-Fabelwesen.jpg "Phoenix")

 Phoenix deterministically calculates view factors between/of arbitrary geometries.
-Occlusion and self-occlusion can be accounted for.
-A variety of options exist for the users to select between using (fast, but potentially buggy) floating point numbers as the basis for the view factor computation or "exact" numbers (slow, but avoids bugs common with floating points).
+Occlusion and self-occlusion can be accounted for as the users sees appropriate.
+A variety of options exist for the users to select between using (fast, but potentially buggy) floating point numbers or "_exact_" numbers (slow, but avoids bugs common with floating points) as the basis for the view factor computation.

+Phoenix provides boundary conditions for:
+* Surface averaged, black-body radiation heat transfer (emission and irradiation),
+* Element averaged, black-body radiation heat transfer, and
+* Local black-body radiation emission.
+The computed view factors are directly feed to the boundary conditions that require them.

 _Note_: See [CGAL's](https://doc.cgal.org/latest/Manual/tutorial_hello_world.html) documentation
-for more information about "exact" computation.
+for more information about "_exact_" computation.

 Setup
 =====